-(1) Amirmostofian: The research question, conception and design of the data, acquisition of data, coding and entry of data, review and approval of manuscript drafts.
-(2) Mozayeni: Literature review, design of data subgroups, verification of raw and coded data, statistical methodologies and execution, interpretation of data, drafting the manuscript and its revisions, journal submission and follow-up work.
+(1) Mozayeni: Literature Review, design of data subgroups, verification of raw and coded data, statistical methodology and execution, interpretation of data, drafting the manuscript and its revisions, journal submission and follow-up work.
+(2) Amirmostofian: The initial research question, conception and design of the data, acquisition of data, coding and entry of data, review and approval of manuscript drafts.